tarof429/online_books/kubernetes_with_archlinux/part_1_setup.md

 }
 ```

+{% hint style="info" %}
-NOTE: Be very cautious about making these changes.
+Be very cautious about making these changes.
 You may want to make a backup of /etc/docker/daemon.json just in case.
+{% endhint %}

 What we are going to do is the following in terminal A: